EssamWisam/cmp-docs/public/department/Extras/Opportunities/GraduateStudies.md

 #### Cost of Education
 Usually, most German master programs are almost free of charge (around €200-€400 per semester).

 However, for some regions like the one of Stuttgart or Freiburg it may cost €1000-€2000 per semester.
-Lately a famous university like Technical university of Munich became very expensive (more than €4000 euros per semester) so it can vary, but yet free programs are very common and you should be able to find them.
+Lately a famous university like Technical University of Munich has become very expensive (more than €4000 euros per semester) so it can vary, but yet free programs are very common and you should be able to find them.

 #### Monthly Expenses Breakdown
 €300-€500 + €125 + €200-€300 + €0 for rent including all bills + health insurance + raw food + transport respectively.
 Transport is free for students and bills include water, gas and electricity.